davisjam/davisjam.github.io/_pages/research.md

 **DSL #2: GraphQL**

-The web community is considering GraphQL as a means of addressing management issues with traditional REST-style APIs.
+The web community is considering GraphQL as a means of addressing data and website management issues with traditional REST-style APIs.
 We have worked with a team at IBM Research (Yorktown) on understanding and ameliorating issues with this technology.
 Aspects of our research have been incorporated into IBM's API Connect And Data Power product [v10.0.0](https://community.ibm.com/community/user/imwuc/blogs/rob-thelen1/2020/06/16/api-connect-and-datapower-v1000-are-generally-avai).